kigster/auto-dimming-clock/README.md

 * light sensor (beneath the rotary knob) which automatically adjust brightness by up to 50% in either direction, depending on the light around (it is attached to a 10K resistor).
 * rotary knob with a built-in button functionality
-* 3 "neo pixel" RGB LEDs
+* 3 "neo pixel" RGB LEDs (optional)
 * Adafruit 7-segment I2C display for the time display

+Additional features include:
+* WiFi card
+* Humidity/Temperature sensor
+* Potentiometer for adjusting the range of affect of the photo-sensor.

 The enclosure you see on the picture is made from 1/8" acrylic using matte black color, and semi-transparent black for the front panel.